takumif/takumif.github.io/_posts/2023-11-11-willingness-to-pay.md

     - It's difficult (impossible?) for people to quantify how much a good or a service is really worth to them.
     - People's willingness to pay is anchored to the market price and the social norms.

-# I like it, but I don't know how to quantify that
+# I like stuff, but I don't know how to quantify that
 I like avocados and sea urchin, two foods that share a few similarities.

 They go well with soy sauce, wasabi, and white rice.
 They both have rich tastes and creamy textures.
 They can also be hit or miss -- sometimes they'd taste less fresh or more bitter than expected.